 An observation is considered noncategorizable if it cannot be categorized meaningfully because key phases were omitted or degraded, preventing assessment of one or more major features.
-As a direct result, reasonable categories range from those in which cancer is unlikely (LR-1 or LR-2) to those in which cancer is likely (LR-4, LR-5, LR-M).
-Do not assign LR-NC if categorization is challenged only by unusual imaging features or by inability to characterize ancillary features.
+As a direct result, reasonable categories range from those where cancer is unlikely (LR-1 or LR-2) to those where cancer is likely (LR-4, LR-5, LR-M).